zcmack/SetListener/README.md

 # The Web App
-The web app is a relatively simple app that solicits and artist name from the user, finds recents shows by that artist via setlist.fm, looks up the Spotify tracks via the Spotify Web API, and saves them to the user's Spotify Playlist after authorizing the user.
+The web app is a relatively simple app that solicits and artist name from the user, finds recents shows by that artist via setlist.fm, looks up the Google Play Music tracks and creates a playlist.
+This uses the gmusicapi python module and is not officially supported by Google in any way.